collapsed-stacks/startups/questions/7751/how-to-live-with-big-competitors.md

 - tagged: `lean-startup`
 - score: 4

-<p>We are starting some new startup.
+We are starting some new startup.
 It is in its very early stage.
 Eventualy there has come up new companies with better service than we planed for and bigger and more organised than us.
 I am being sceptic about it now and statrting to doubt on the whole idea.
 Is it even possible to do business along with them?
 Let alone competing.
 From a quick review I hardly can see any negatives about them.
-Will it be wise to carry on or should close the project early?</p>
+Will it be wise to carry on or should close the project early?

 ## Answer 7752